BerkeleyLab/flang-testing-project/flang/docs/ParallelFortranRuntime.md

     * if an error condition occurs, an explanatory message is assigned to the argument

-  (REMOVE_NOTE_TODO: check the interfaces for these collectives, currently are same as the procedures in Caffeine, but these interfaces have not yet been discussed and decided upon for the Coarray Fortran Parallel Runtime Library Interface.
+  (REMOVE_NOTE_TODO: check the interfaces for these collectives, currently are same as the procedures in Caffeine, but these interfaces have not yet been discussed and decided upon for the Fortran Parallel Runtime Interface.
 May need to add something?)

  #### `caf_co_broadcast`
   * **Description**: